Other Effects of Pregnancy

 There is a gradual increase in energy expenditure over the time of the pregnancy.
 In the final four weeks, the baby gains about 500g per week.
 Baby growth requires the mother to eat and rest sufficiently.
 In pregnancy, fat stores are not used first, therefore blood sugar levels can drop rapidly and care should be taken to refuel well after exercise and to be aware of this to prevent blood sugar drops.

-Weight gain is caused by fluid retention, fat storage, breasts and uterus enlarging, amniotic fluid and baby growth, and fat is more likely to be stored around abdomen and thighs.
+Weight gain is caused by fluid retention, fat storage, the breasts and uterus enlarging, amniotic fluid and baby growth, and fat is more likely to be stored around abdomen and thighs.

-Contrary to popular belief, it is not necessary to “eat for two” for the whole pregnancy, and this can lead to excessive weight gain, which can be hard to lose after the birth.
+Contrary to popular belief, it is not necessary to “eat for two” for the whole pregnancy.
+This can lead to excessive weight gain, which can be hard to lose after the birth.
 It is only in the last trimester of the pregnancy where there is a slightly greater requirement for extra calories, which actually amounts to 200-300 extra calories per day, about the equivalent to two slices of bread.
 It may be worth seeking the advice of a nutritionist.
 In mothers who breastfeed there is an increased need to stay hydrated.

-Progesterone has a relaxing effect on the smooth muscles of the bowel, the contraction of which are required for normal transit times and bowel movements.
+Progesterone has a relaxing effect on the smooth muscles in the bowel, the contraction of which are required for normal transit times and bowel movements.
 Constipation can contribute to haemorrhoids, so is important to try to avoid.
 Other digestive changes are associated with circulating oestrogen, which can cause nausea, vomiting and low blood sugar.

 Heartburn is caused by hormonal changes and the uterus pushing the stomach and stomach contents up into the diaphragm.
 Take care to keep fluid intake sufficient to help reduce constipation; exercise and movement is also useful to help with movement of food and digestive products through the digestive tract.